whistlegraph/aesthetic-computer/README.txt

      the aesthetic.computer storage keys provided by Jeffrey.

 🧩 Making a new included piece.
-- Run `npm run new-piece -- name-of-your-piece`
+- Run `npm run new name-of-your-piece Description of your piece.`
 - Then open the file in `system/public/aesthetic.computer/disks` and start working!

 In production: Add a "#debug" hash to the end of your URL for more verbose output.